MLOps: Definition

 MLOps is a paradigm, including aspects like best practices, sets of concepts, as well as a development culture when it comes to the end-to-end conceptualization, implementation, monitoring, deployment, and scalability of machine learning products.
 Most of all, it is an engineering practice that leverages three contributing disciplines: machine learning, software engineering (especially DevOps), and data engineering.
 MLOps is aimed at productionizing machine learning systems by bridging the gap between development (Dev) and operations (Ops).
 Essentially, MLOps aims to facilitate the creation of machine learning products by leveraging these principles: CI/CD automation, workflow orchestration, reproducibility; versioning of data, model, and code; collaboration; continuous ML training and evaluation; ML metadata tracking and logging; continuous monitoring; and feedback loops.

 History

-The challenges of the ongoing use of machine learning in applications were highlighted in a 2015 paper.
+Interest in operationalizing machine learning systems began to grow in the mid-2010s as ML projects started moving from experimentation to production use.
+The challenges associated with sustaining such systems were highlighted in a 2015 paper.
 The predicted growth in machine learning included an estimated doubling of ML pilots and implementations from 2017 to 2018, and again from 2018 to 2020.
-MLOps rapidly began to gain traction among AI/ML experts, companies, and technology journalists as a solution that can address the complexity and growth of machine learning in businesses.

 Reports show a majority (up to 88%) of corporate machine learning initiatives are struggling to move beyond test stages.
 However, those organizations that actually put machine learning into production saw a 3–15% profit margin increases.
 The MLOps market size was USD 2,191.8 Million in 2024, and is projected to be USD 16,613.4 Million in 2030.